control the words used in this hyperlink.

 However Blogger does not currently have any way to remove the date-part of the post URLs.
 And I could be wrong, but my best guess is that this will not change anytime soon.

 If you have some content where any month-and-year are particularly irrelevant, put it into a Page instead of a Post - because Page URLs don't contain a date.
-Remember that each blog can have no more than 20 pages, and that you need to give users a way to get to these Pages.
-Also remember that they are not sent out in your RSS feed, so subscribers won't see the content.
+But remember that you need to give users a way to get to these Pages, and that remember that they are not sent out in your RSS feed, so subscribers won't see the content.

-The third - and least attractive - option: accept that this is how Blogger works and that you need to live with it or switch to another blogging tool.
+The third - and least attractive - option: is to accept that this is how Blogger works and that you need to live with it or switch to another blogging tool.

 Notice that I said "ever published": if you publish a post, then delete it, and then publish a second post with the same year, month and either title or customized-URL-words, then the second post's URL will have some digits put on the end, to stop it being the same as the first one.